jacklewand/twitter-analysis/README.md

 # twitter-analysis
-Analysis of twitter data focusing on primaily on sentiment.
-The data set I will us to build this code is tweets from the 2020 election, containing #Trump or #Biden
+Analysis of twitter data focusing on primaily on sentiment analysis.
+The data set I will use to build this code is tweets from the
+2020 election, containing #Trump or #Biden